jonashellmann/everydocs-web/README.md

 # EveryDocs Web

 EveryDocs Web is the web interface of [EveryDocs](https://github.com/jonashellmann/everydocs-core).
-As the technology ReactJS is used.
+As the technology, ReactJS is used.

 ## Installation
 1. Install [EveryDocs Core](https://github.com/jonashellmann/everydocs-core)